 So, focus on your communication skills and think about whether or not you are communicating effectively and being truly understood.

 Thanks for reading.
 Please reach out and connect with me at ShaneGreen.com.
-If you like our message, there are a lot more insights like these in my new book Culture Hacker, available at Amazon and Barnes & Noble.
+If you like our message, there are a lot more insights like these in my book, Culture Hacker, available today.